Nabcellent/Codeigniter4-eloquent/README.md

 This started as a fork from [agungsugiarto/codeigniter4-eloquent](https://github.com/agungsugiarto/codeigniter4-eloquent).
 Changes include:

-- Support for PHP 7 and 8.
+- Support for PHP 7.4 and above.
-- Implemented Schema builder
 - Updated illuminate/database to 8
 - Updated illuminate/pagination to 8